mszegedy/plea/story/ch-7.md

 "...and if I _want_ to just hurt her instead?
 As payback?"

-"Then," said Alexey unhappily, "Suck it the _hell_ up.
+"Then," said Alexey menacingly, "Suck it the _hell_ up.
 Or lose a friend."

 The mirror twins were silent for a while.